Receptionist - Calworks

 • Maintain stock of program documents

-• Maintain the cleanliness of the reception area, lobby and storage room
+• Maintain the cleanliness of the reception area, lobby, storage room and restrooms

 • Stock community resource information in the lobby area